docsforadobe/illustrator-scripting-guide/docs/jsobjref/Document.md

 **Description**

-References to the objects in this document’s current selection, or `null` when nothing is selected.
+References to the objects in this document's current selection, or `null` when nothing is selected.

 A reference to an insertion point is returned when there is an active insertion point in the contents of a selected text art item.
 Similarly, a reference to a range of text is returned when characters are selected in the contents of a text art item.